How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a step stool.

 We also love using them when we get ready for the day or for just hanging out and watching out the window.
 If we ever need to sit at our fold down table, they will work perfectly with that.
 Not bad for a few hours of labor.

-I know that not everyone wants to build upholstered storage ottomans, or even has the equipment needed to make them.
+I know that not everyone wants to build ottomans with storage, or even has the equipment needed to make them.
 I totally get it.

-We would have been perfectly happy to buy upholstered ottomans ready-made (believe me, I looked), but we needed a specific size.
-Making them ourselves, in our case, was the only way to get exactly what we needed.
+We would have been perfectly happy to buy storage ottomans ready-made (believe me, I looked), but we needed a specific size.
+Making them ourselves, in this case, was the only way to get exactly what we needed.

 Project #378 crossed off the list.
 Next!!!